Aboudoc/Uniswap-v3/README.md

 This is called **flash swap**.

-The contract inherit from `IUniswapV2Callee`
+Borrow tokens from Uniswap V3 pool and then repay with fee in a single transaction.
+This is called flash loan.

+We'll call `flash` on Uniswap V3 pool to borrow WETH.

 ### State Variables

 1. Address of tokens and the address of the factory
-2. Set WETH and factory interface then declare pair (IUniswapV2Pair)
+2. Set WETH interface and declare pool (IUniswapV3Pool)
+3. Set `POOL_FEE`to 3000 because we'll call DAI / WETH pool with 0.3% fee
+4. Declare struct `FlashData` with `wethAmount`and `caller`

 ### Constructor

-1. Call getPair() on factory and store the result inside pair variable (which is a IUniswapV2Pair interface)
+1. The variable pool is immutable, so initialize it inside the constructor.
+2. Address of the pool can be obtained by calling `PoolAddress.computeAddress`.
+3. PoolKey can be obtained by calling `PoolAddress.getPoolKey`

-### Function flashSwap
+### Function flash

 1. Prepare data of bytes to send.
 This can be any data, as long as it is not empty Uniswap will trigger a flash swap.
 For this example, we encode WETH and msg.sender.
 2. Call `swap()`on pair.
 Find below `swap()` from `IUniswapV2Pair`